 It is estimated by the National Institute on Drug Abuse that as many as 80 percent of women who are currently seeking treatment for addiction have a history of trauma.
 This number is only based on women that are seeking treatment, and of those women, those who report it – the number could very easily be higher than 80 percent.

 The number is likely so high because addiction and trauma often go hand-in-hand due to how traumatic experiences rewire the brain.
 The immediate effects of a traumatic experience include elevated heart rate, perspiration, and hypervigilance.
 But there are also longer lasting effects that can completely change how a person thinks, feels, and behaves.
-Once the danger to the body has passed, longer lasting symptoms like panic attacks, anxiety disorders, sleeplessness, depression, and flashbacks are likely to occur.
+Once the danger to the body has passed, symptoms like panic attacks, anxiety disorders, sleeplessness, depression, and flashbacks are likely to occur.
 In extreme cases, Post Traumatic Stress Disorder (PTSD) may develop.

 Women are twice as likely to suffer from PTSD than men ⎼ 10 percent and 4 percent respectively.
-One reason could be because women are significantly more likely to experience sexual assault or rape, which are two of the major causes of PTSD.
+One reason could be that women are significantly more likely to experience sexual assault or rape, which are two of the major causes of PTSD.

 Some people may not know that they are suffering from PTSD, especially if they are unaware or in denial of the impact that the traumatic event has had on them.